library(sfnetworks)

 In this step, we convert the street centerlines into a routable network structure.
 This basically means that we make it explicit which street segments share an endpoint, such that we know how streets are connected, and hence, how someone can travel from A to B. This can be done very easily with the sfnetworks package.
 Note that for now we simply assume each street can be traveled in both directions, and the network is therefore undirected.

-network = sfnetworks::as_sfnetwork(streets, directed = FALSE)
+= sfnetworks::as_sfnetwork(streets, directed = FALSE) network

 par(mar = c(0, 0, 0, 0))